The Differences Between Private and Foster Adoption

 One major factor in deciding between foster care vs. adoption through a private agency is the age of the child you want to adopt.

-The majority of foster care adoptions are of older children.
-In 2017, the median age of a child in foster care was 7.7 years old, and the media age for children exiting foster care (for either reunification or adoption) was 6.6 years old.
+On the other hand, the majority of foster care adoptions are of older children.
+In 2017, the median age of a child in foster care was 7.7 years old, and the median age for children exiting foster care (for either reunification or adoption) was 6.6 years old.

 This means that adoptive parents hoping to adopt an infant through the state foster care system may have a long wait ahead of them.
 However, for adoptive parents who want to adopt an older child or don’t have specific ideas about the age of child they want to adopt, this is a non-issue.

-Private Adoption Versus Foster Care Adoption: Birth Parent's Involvement
+Private Adoption Versus Foster Care Adoption: Biological Parent's Involvement

 All adoptive families with American Adoptions are required to be open to an open adoption, which means that the adoptive family and birth mother exchange pictures, letters and contact information and may share other forms of contact, including pre- and post-placement visits.